spacetelescope/slitlessutils/docs/tabulation.rst

 Given the hierarchical nature outlined in the above algorithm, the PDTs are stored as `hierarchical data-format 5 (HDF5) <https://www.hdfgroup.org/solutions/hdf5/>`_ and the can be viewed or manually edited with standard tools (e.g. `HDFView <https://www.hdfgroup.org/downloads/hdfview/>`_).

+Quick Primer on HDF5
+^^^^^^^^^^^^^^^^^^^^

+The HDF5 format is a "high-performance data management and storage suite" (`The HDF Group <https://www.hdfgroup.org/solutions/hdf5/>`_) that emulates the a file directory structure, where directories are referred to as "groups" and files are "datasets".
+Each of these structures (groups or datasets) may contain some "attributes" that are effectively dictionary like keyword/value pairs that generally contain metadata.
+Users who wish to inspect the precise nature/layout of any HDF5 file may find the `HDFView <https://www.hdfgroup.org/downloads/hdfview/>`_ graphical-user interface useful, which can be used to view or manually edit the HDF5 file.
+The HDFGroup offers this editor for free (after registration), but it is **not required** for using ``slitlessutils``.

 Example
 ^^^^^^^